COVID-19 information for patients

 Tell your care team immediately.
 They will discuss any changes in your treatment and let you know what options are available for your visit.
 Please review the instructions for coming to the clinic with COVID-19 flyer.

-All who enter SCCA clinics are screened upon entry COVID-19 symptoms.
+All who enter Fred Hutch clinics are screened upon entry for COVID-19 symptoms.
 Every person will be given an I’ve been screened sticker.
-If you have a smartphone, you may complete your digital health screening.
-Anyone with symptoms will be given a procedure mask and evaluated in a separate area.
+If you have a smartphone, you may complete your digital health screening before you enter.
+Anyone with symptoms will be given a procedure mask and evaluated during their appointment.

-In addition to knowing which guidelines to follow, testing is important because many of the current treatment options available for cancer patients, such as monoclonal infusions and antiviral pills, require a test before you can get them.
-As a reminder, if you have cold or flu symptoms— even if you test negative for COVID-19—tell your team.
-They may want to reorganize your schedule.
-We offer testing to eligible patients by appointment only.
-If you are an SCCA patient with symptoms and think you need to be tested for COVID-19, please call your care team.
+In addition to knowing which guidelines to follow, testing is important because many of the current treatment options for cancer patients, such as monoclonal infusions and antiviral pills, require a test before you can get them.
+As a reminder, if you have cold or flu symptoms, tell your care team — even if you test negative for COVID-19.
+They may want to change your treatment schedule

-Get a PCR test to confirm your negative result.
+- You tested negative: Get a PCR test to confirm your result.

 Yes.
-In line with CDC guidance, all patients, visitors, and staff in SCCA clinics must wear a mask.
+In line with CDC guidance, all patients, visitors and staff in Fred Hutch clinics must wear a mask.
 If you’re coming for an appointment, please wear a mask.
 If someone comes with you, they should wear one, too.
 A mask will be provided to those who aren’t wearing one.